 For book-it-yourselfers, here are some disadvantages of using a travel agent.

-8 Great Reasons NOT to use a travel agent
+8 Great Reasons NOT to Use a Travel Agent

 Before I could book online, it was a challenge to find competent and flexible travel agents to accommodate my quirky travel bookings.
 I found myself explaining to travel agents how to find sneaky flight deals and sneaky strategies, and I thought there must be a better way.

 When you can devote time to planning your trip, you might be more effective than a travel agent.
 The chance of a problem increases with each additional layer of communication.
 You give details to a travel agent, they seek suppliers, suppliers get back to the agent, the agent gets back to you.
 If any issues (wrong date, place), repeat the process.

 You Know Exactly What You Want

 If you know when and where you want to travel, what you want to do, where to stay, you might save time booking it yourself.
 Travel agents are good at crafting solutions.
 For instance, if a client wants to travel to Paris for a week, the agent can plan the trip by picking the lodging, tours, and transportation.

-4. You Like Non-Traditional Travel Components
+You Like Non-Traditional Travel Components

-5. You Find Better Travel Deals
+You Can Find Better Travel Deals